kapitainsky/handbreak-RaspberryPi/README.md

 Does it make sense to build handbreak on raspberry pi?
 Be warned it wont be fast.
 10-20 times slower that i5 Intel CPU laptop.
 But it works so why not.

-I have managed sucessfully compile it on RPi 2B+, 3 and 3B+ and 4 running raspbian based on Debian 9 and 10.
+I have managed sucessfully compile it on RPi 2B+, 3, 3B+ and 4 running raspbian based on Debian 9 and 10.
 <br>

 ### 1. install all dependencies